What will this mean and what can contractors do to survive?

 Lloyd Clarke is an IR35 specialist, having for many years advised personal service companies in assessing their IR35 status, putting in place mechanisms and safeguards to ensure they fall ‘outside’ IR35 and responding to HMRC enforcement action on behalf of his clients.

-If you have any questions regarding the recent private sector reform or IR35 generally, please do not hesitate to get in contact with Lloyd on 01473 229240 / 0207 722 5612 or email@example.com.
+If you have any questions regarding the recent private sector reform or IR35 generally, please do not hesitate to get in contact with Lloyd on 01206 239761 or email email@example.com.
+You could also visit our IR35 page which is packed fall of useful information.